Databowl/databowl-vapi/README.md

 ## Introduction

-This package contains a PHP library to communicate with the Databowls VAPI service.
+This package contains a PHP library to communicate with the Databowl's VAPI service.

 ## Installation

-The recommended way to install php-scheduler is through [Composer](http://getcomposer.org).
+The recommended way to install databowl/databowl-vapi is through [Composer](http://getcomposer.org).

 ```bash
 composer require databowl/databowl-vapi